certbot/certbot/certbot/docs/using.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you think you may need to set up automated renewal, follow these instructions to set up a
 scheduled task to automatically renew your certificates in the background.
-On the off chance you
+If you are unsure
-ended up at these instructions but automated renewal was pre-installed on your system, following
+whether your system has a pre-installed scheduled task for Certbot, it is safe to follow these
-these instructions should not cause any problems.
+instructions to create one.

 If you're using Windows, these instructions will not work.